Green Moong Dal Recipe

 It is often used to make dals, soups, curries, and salads.

-This lentil is readily available in all Indian grocery stores and major local grocery stores like Trader Joe’s, Whole Foods, Costco, etc. You can also order it online from Amazon.
+This lentil is readily available in all Indian grocery stores and major local grocery stores, such as Trader Joe’s, Whole Foods, and Costco.
+You can also order it online from Amazon.

-Moong dal can last several months if stored properly, but it’s best to use it reasonably to ensure freshness and quality.
+Moong dal can last several months if stored properly, but it’s best to use it within a reasonable timeframe to ensure freshness and quality.

 To store the moong dal for a longer time, transfer it to an airtight container with a tight-fitting lid.
 This will prevent moisture and air from getting in, which can cause the dal to spoil.